antonio-hus/Customer-Support-Assistant/README.md

     ```

 ## Usage
+The project runs a simulation of a Customer Support Centre from a Banking Institution.
+The admin starts the platform and configures the day's department and agent configuration - modelling a dynamic work environment.
+The admin distributes the agent terminals opened, and keeps track of the overall department performance metrics on his monitor.
+The clients can now start creating inquiries.
+They will be set to a pending state and in just a few miliseconds the AI Dispatcher classifies them to the most appropiate department.
+There the agent with the smallest workload (least number of inquiries) will recieve it and will be placed on his duty list based on urgency (highest urgency first).
+After completion the agent closes the ticket and moves on with the tasks.
+The admin sees all data at each stage and can see a bar / pie chart of the departments with the most completed inquiries.

 ## Project Structure
 The app follows Layered Architecture standards and is structured in 4 main parts.
 Besides those there are some util functions and configuration files.